-Our law office has had decades of success in getting criminal cases completely dismissed or charges reduced, convictions set aside, and criminal records eliminated.
-We are experienced in the criminal process from the investigation, through trial of the case, and in all post-conviction proceedings.
+We have decades of success in having criminal cases completely dismissed or charges reduced, convictions set aside, and criminal records eliminated.
+We are experienced in the investigation to trial of the case, and also in all post-conviction proceedings.

 We have extensive experience in defending the following criminal or quasi-criminal charges: